shannaw04/color_sort/README.md

 ## How to Run the Game:
 #### Create Executables
-There is a makefile included that compiles the executables on Hydra, so just enter "make" in the cpp_ver directory to create your executables.
-They will be placed in the "bin" directory.
+There is a makefile included that compiles the executables with GCC, so just enter "make" in the cpp_ver directory to create your executables.
+They will be placed in the "bin" directory (you may need to create a bin directory first).

 #### Start the Game
 To start the Color Sort game, enter the following command from your cpp_ver directory:<br>